-The Company has entered into a license agreement (the "License Agreement") with Owl Rock Capital Partners LP, pursuant to which OwRock Capital Partners LP has granted the Company a non-exclusive license to use the name "Owl Rock."
+The Company has entered into a license agreement (the "License Agreement"), pursuant to which an affiliate of OwRock Capital Partners LP has granted the Company a non-exclusive license to use the name "Owl Rock."
 Under the License Agreement, the Company has a right to use the Owl Rock name for so long as the Adviser or one of its affiliates remains the Company's investment adviser.
 Other than with respect to this limited license, the Company will have no legal right to the "Owl Rock" name or logo.